Allegheny General Hospital: History

 Allegheny General Hospital, also known locally by the acronym "AGH", is located in the Central Northside neighborhood of Pittsburgh.
 AGH was the first hospital in Pennsylvania to be designated as a Level 1 shock trauma center.
 It was also the first hospital in the northeastern United States to offer an aeromedical service.

-Now the academic flagship of Allegheny Health Network, Allegheny General Hospital began as a 50-bed infirmary, housed in two adjoining brick rowhomes in what was then Allegheny City, immediately north of Pittsburgh.
-Starting in 1881, the mayor of Allegheny City began meeting with a committee of physicians and prominent residents of Allegheny City, to discuss the construction of, and fund-raising for, a new North Side hospital.
+Now the academic flagship of Allegheny Health Network, Allegheny General Hospital began as a 50-bed infirmary, housed in two adjoining brick rowhouses in what was then Allegheny City, immediately north of Pittsburgh.
+Starting in 1881, the mayor of Allegheny City began meeting with a committee of physicians and prominent residents of Allegheny City to discuss the construction of, and fund-raising for, a new North Side hospital.
 Three years later, the committee bought two adjacent properties along Stockton Avenue.